Raffle policies

 • Winners aged under 18 years old will receive cash prizes only, no alternative prize will be offered or provided.

-• In the event that a request to cease mailing lottery packs is received from a vulnerable person’s carer, we remove their details from our mailing database immediately.
+• In the event that a request to cease mailing lottery packs is received from a vulnerable person’s carer, we suppress them from any future communications related to raffles and lotteries.
 If the person has been sent a lottery pack as a result of their details being supplied to us through a cold list, we will advise the carer of how to have that person’s details removed from the list owner’s mailing records too.

 • Any portals for remote customers will carry a warning before chances are purchased stating that underage gambling is an offence.
 Customers will then be required to confirm they are of legal age.